Slope inequalities for KSB-stable and K-stable families: Fano varieties

 Before giving the proof, let us remark that one could rephrase the above results as inequalities between $(-K_{X/T}-\Delta)^{n+1}$ and $\deg f_*\O_X(-q(K_{X/T}+\Delta))$, at least if $q$ is sufficiently divisible, using the following formulas

 where in the second formula we assumed that $q$ is sufficiently divisible so that $qC\frac{\delta}{(\delta-1)v(n+1)} \lambda_{CM}(X/T)$ is integral (and hence Cartier since $T$ is smooth). \begin{remark}[Stability threshold in families] The stability threshold of the fiber is a lower-semicontinuous function on the base.
 A priori, it can take countably many values.
 This means that, at least if the base field is uncountable, the maximum value of $\delta$ (which gives also the best slope inequality) is obtained taking a very general fiber.
 If the base field is countable, to obtain the best slope inequality, we can make a base field extension and then choose a very general fiber over the greater field.
-The slope inequality obtained in this way holds true also for the family over the original field. \end{remark}
+The slope inequality obtained in this way holds true also for the family over the original field.
+The recent result \cite[Corollary 3.7]{LXZ} shows that the minimum between the stability threshold and $(n+1)/n$ is constructible for families over a normal base, hence it attains a minimum. \end{remark}

 \begin{proof} The $\Q$-divisor $H_C$ is nef by \cite[Thm 1.20]{CP} (or \cite[Prop.
 4.9]{Xu_Zhuang}, or \cite[Thm 1.3]{CP2}) and the fact that $\lambda_{CM}(X/T)$ is nef.
 Moreover, from \cite[Prop.
 6.4]{CP} we infer that $f_*\mathcal{O}_X(qH_C)$ is nef since $qH_C$ is Cartier and the divisor